Arhan-Baltes11/PTAO-ProjectTextAdventureOop/README.md

 This project was started on 4th of March, but official programming started on the 11th, both in the year 2024.
 Git repository started on: 11th of March 2024.

+Everything built with JDK 22 (CFF 66).

+## How to play

+To play this game:
+1. go to the main file (PTAO-ProjectTextAdventureOop).
+2. type in the following command: `java src.main.java.Main`

+In case it gives a compilation error:
+3. type in the following command `javac src/main/java/Main.java`

+4. Play

 ## TO DO

 - Write the following commands: